erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/22_controller_design.md

 This makes such crane models interesting to researchers dealing with such systems.
 It also means that controllers for other under actuated systems are of particular interest to us.

-\todo{add literature and maybe discuss in greater detail}

 ![Illustration of the under actuation of a crane.
 Modeled as a double pendulum of a point mass and distributed mass, adjustable rope length and a suspension point movable in a plane the crane has eight degrees of freedom.
 Conventionally we only have three actors to control this.
 By adding the CMGs we drastically reduce the under actuation.](./figures/crane-8dof.png){ #fig:crane-8dof }

 ## Dampening Controller { #sec:dampening-controller }